Mserhatarslan/TurtleSim-SmachViewer/README.md

 The state machine we design or create in smach_ros can be visualized for debugging or analysis through a tool called SMACH viewer.

-LONG STORY SHORT SMACH containers can provide a debugging interface (over ROS) which allows a developer to get full introspection into a state machine.
+LONG STORY SHORT SMACH;
+containers can provide a debugging interface (over ROS) which allows a developer to get full introspection into a state machine.
 The SMACH viewer can use this debugging interface to visualize and interact with your state machine.